rouquetr/The_Guildmaster_backend/README.md

 #### GET

+`/player/login/:googleId` to check if the player has an account assigned to his googleId returns a status code 200 with the _id of the player if one has been found if no player has been found, returns a code 404 with an _id: null

 `/player/:playerId` to get only the mains informations of the player `{ name: String, googleId: String, reputation: Number, money: Number }`